-An important positive affirmation for people who are independent to a fault.
+This one is important for people who are independent to a fault.
 Don't try to take on the world by yourself.

 An I AM affirmation that is also a law of attraction affirmation.
-If you subscribe to those principles, this affirmation reminds you that the answers you seek are seeking you.
+If you subscribe to those principles, this one reminds you that the answers you seek are seeking you.

-One of the positive I AM affirmations and law of attraction affirmations that reminds you to trust your gut.
+One of the positive I AM affirmations that reminds you to trust your gut.
 Good feelings are your guidance system.

-The perfect affirmation when you're already optimistic about the future.
+The perfect message when you're already optimistic about the future.

 Give yourself permission to be perfectly imperfect.

 Find more chill times as often as possible.